joseriveraphd/proj_sql/README.md

 ![](sql_code_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+As can be seen in the plot above, the number of complaints related to encampments, public works, and illegal postings decreased from 2020 to 2021 and graffiti, parking enforcement, and street and sidewalk complaints increased.

 # Response time for most popular category

 The “Street and sidewalk cleanings” category is consistently in the top